dojoengine/book/src/README.md

 ### Organizational Structure
-Dojo is an open-source initiative, licensed under MIT, dedicated to promoting and advancing the concept of Autonomous Worlds (AWs).
+Dojo is an open-source initiative, licensed under Apache 2.0, dedicated to promoting and advancing the concept of Autonomous Worlds (AWs).
 It is spearheaded by [Cartridge](https://cartridge.gg/), [Realms & BibliothecaDAO](https://bibliothecadao.xyz/), [briq](https://briq.construction/) and many more [contributors](https://github.com/orgs/dojoengine/people).

 ### How do I get involved?